dadi/api/README.md

 Calls to a Serama API can contain your business/domain logic (the part of a platform that encodes the real-world business rules that determine how data is created, displayed, stored and changed).
 It has full support for searching, filtering, limiting, sorting, offsetting and input validation.

-It has built in support for oAuth2, can connect to multiple databases out of the box, supports static endpoints, has a caching layer and can be run in a clustered configuration.
+It has built in support for oAuth2, can connect to multiple databases out of the box, provides native document versioning at collection level, supports static endpoints, has a caching layer and can be run in a clustered configuration.

 Serama provides a starting point that's further advanced than a framework.
 It allows you to get a complete data layer up and running in minutes.